cnsnaya/SmartSTT/README.md

 3.Chidananda Sahoo
 4.Swayam Padhi
 ```
+## Instructions for Alexa skill:
+* Alexa Skill codebase was developed and tested using the Alexa developer console.
+* The Alexa Skill for SmartSTT feature was deployed using AWS Free tier provided by Amazon.
+* The skill invocation name is "request the driver".
+This is used to invoke the Alexa skill while speaking to Alexa.
+* While making a request, use "please" before the request as it is a compulsory slot for the utterance.

 ## Instructions for python (Virtual Assistant):
 * First ensure that the "light.py" and "main.py" files are present in a same folder.